Physics Workshops for Two-Year College and High School Instructors

 AdvancedTechnological Education Program (ATE) of the National Science Foundation.

-This Project will provide a series of three-day, intensive focused, hands-on professional and curriculum development workshops/conferences and follow-up activities for physics teachers in TYCs and HSs.
-These workshops and conferences are aimed at teachers who serve students involved in technology-based or technician careers.
-There will be four workshop/conferences per year held at various TYCs with special incentives to encourage teams of HS and TYC teachers.
-This project is builds upon and earlier physics workshop project that held 61 workshops over 15 years.
+This Project provided a series of three-day, intensive focused, hands-on professional and curriculum development workshops/conferences and follow-up activities for physics teachers in TYCs and HSs.
+These workshops and conferences were aimed at teachers who serve students involved in technology-based or technician careers.
+There were four to five workshop/conferences per year held at various TYCs with special incentives to encourage teams of HS and TYC teachers.
+Since 2006, this Project has conducted 40 workshops and conferences at 14 sites in 12 states.
+Over 770 participants have attended one of these workshops or conferences, representing over 350 different colleges and schools in 41 different states and 2 US territories.
+This project built upon an earlier physics workshop project that held 61 workshops over 15 years.

-Educators from TYCs HSs, and colleges/universities, which include implementation leaders, and developers from buisness and industry will lead these workshops.
-They will deal with effective integration, technology implementation, and learning strategies in areas such as micromputer-based laboratories, digital video, computer simulations, conceptual tasks and tools, web and internet activities, group work, assessment of learning, and physics related technician education.
-Click here to read what particpants can hope to gain from attending a workshop/conference.
+Educators from TYCs HSs, and colleges/universities, which include implementation leaders, and developers from business and industry led these workshops.
+They dealt with effective integration, technology implementation, and learning strategies in areas such as microcomputer-based laboratories, digital video, computer simulations, conceptual tasks and tools, computational modeling, web and internet activities, group work, assessment of learning, and physics related technician education.
+Click here to read what participants got from attending a workshop/conference.

 Tools for Introductory Physics.
 NEW resources for teaching.